gaveen/dotfiles/keyboards/README.md

 ## Current Layouts
 My daily-use main keyboard is built from an Idobao ID75 custom keyboard kit, configured as a ortholinear (matrix) split keyboard in a single body.

+The below Layout G-19 gives the most amount of space between the split area and therefore, better ergonomics.
+However, I currently prefer the Layout G-22 below because it is ergonomically closer to G-19 (and has only slightly less space between the split areas) and does not let my pinkies get too lazy over time.

 ### Current Layout 1: [G-22](Idobao%20ID75/G-22.json)
 ![Current Layout: G-22](https://i.imgur.com/SctIaXW.png)